 In March 2017, Robin was recognized and profiled as "Litigator of The Week" by AmLaw Litigation Daily following a significant insurance recovery victory for Verizon.
 She also received the 2017 "Best in Insurance & Reinsurance" award at the Euromoney "Women In Business Law Awards" and was awarded 2016 "Insurance Litigator of the Year" by Benchmark Litigation.
 Her talents have also been recognized in numerous publications, including 2017 Chambers USA: America’s Leading Lawyers for Business, 2016 Chambers USA, 2015 Chambers USA, 2014 Chambers USA, 2013 Chambers USA ("outstanding in all aspects"), 2012 Chambers USA ("a real standout—innovative and fabulous all-around attorney"), 2011 Chambers USA ("spectacular and confidence-inspiring" and "she always knows how to resolve matters, whether to settle or fight"), 2010 Chambers USA ("an outstanding oral advocate and strategic thinker"), 2009 Chambers USA ("is always thinking three to five steps ahead on each issue"), 2008 Chambers USA ("is always strategic and very thorough in her approach—she is someone you can trust for the truly large matters") and Lawdragon 500 ("a top-flight advocate for insurance clients").
 Robin was selected by Business Insurance as one the 2011 "Women to Watch" and was recognized as both a national and local "litigation star" in Benchmark Litigation and Benchmark Plaintiff, as well as named as one of the "Top 250 Women in Litigation" by Benchmark for six consecutive years.
 Robin is noted as a "Leading Lawyer" in The Legal 500’s guide to outstanding lawyers nationwide for Insurance: Advice to Policyholders and has been consistently named as one of the Top 500 "Leading Lawyers in America" by Lawdragon.
 Robin was featured as a "winning litigator" by The National Law Journal in 2013, where she was one of only five lawyers recognized nationally for overcoming tough odds in a case with high financial stakes.

-Lead counsel to New Jersey Transit Corporation in securing a decisive victory in New Jersey state court allowing the company to access up to $400 million in insurance coverage from a group of excess insurance carriers to make much-needed repairs to its property following the devastating impact of Superstorm Sandy.
+- Lead counsel to New Jersey Transit Corporation in securing a decisive victory in New Jersey appellate court allowing the company to access up to $400 million in insurance coverage from a group of excess insurance carriers to make much-needed repairs to its property following the devastating impact of Superstorm Sandy.
 The court rejected the insurers' attempts to enforce a $100 million "flood" sublimit in the policies finding that Superstorm Sandy met the policies' definitions of "named windstorm," for which there is no sublimit.

 Lead counsel to Verizon Communications Inc., Verizon Financial Services LLC and GTE Corporation (collectively, “Verizon”) in securing a victory before the Delaware Superior Court, which ruled that the company's insurers must provide coverage for tens of millions of dollars in legal fees and costs incurred in successfully defending against a $14 billion lawsuit filed against Verizon in connection with the spin-off of its directories businesses, which later filed for bankruptcy.
-The court granted summary judgment to Verizon, finding that the policy’s “Securities Claim” provision could be read to encompass a lawsuit alleging a violation of any statute or rule, including a common law rule, that must be followed to properly engage in a securities transaction, and that the lawsuit against Verizon contained such allegations.
+The court granted summary judgment to Verizon, finding that the policy’s “Securities Claim” provision could be read to encompass a lawsuit alleging a violation of any statute or rule, including a common-law rule, that must be followed to properly engage in a securities transaction, and that the lawsuit against Verizon contained such allegations.
 Robin was recognized as "Litigator of the Week" by AmLaw Litigation Daily as a result of her success in the case.

-Lead counsel to Givaudan Fragrances Corporation in securing a victory for corporate policyholders with far reaching implications in protecting a corporate insured’s right to reorganize its business as it sees fit, without fear of risking the forfeiture of its historic insurance coverage.
+Lead counsel to Givaudan Fragrances Corporation in securing a victory for corporate policyholders with far-reaching implications in protecting a corporate insured’s right to reorganize its business as it sees fit, without fear of risking the forfeiture of its historic insurance coverage.
 The unanimous New Jersey Supreme Court decision upheld an earlier appellate court ruling which affirmed Givaudan’s right to seek more than $500 million in insurance coverage for governmental and private claims related to environmental damage to the Passaic River and Newark Bay.

 Lead counsel to Warren Pumps LLC in a case seeking coverage from more than a dozen insurance companies for thousands of asbestos-related claims.
 The firm’s lawyers have secured several high-profile courtroom victories for Warren, including a decisive jury verdict worth hundreds of millions of dollars, and landmark decisions from the New York Court of Appeals on the allocation of long-tail claims, and the Delaware Supreme Court on critical issues, including assignment of policy rights and the trigger of coverage, which have allowed Warren to access more than $500 million dollars in asbestos insurance coverage limits.